Marriage License

 • A Marriage License is valid for ninety (90) days with NO EXTENSIONS.
 A ceremony MUST occur within ninety (90) days of the Marriage License issuance and must be within the State of California.

 • After the ceremony, the Marriage License must be signed by your Officiant and returned (by the Officiant; this is specified on the back of your Marriage License) to the Registrar-Recorder/County Clerk for registration.
-This must be accomplished within ten (10) business days after the ceremony.
+This must be accomplished within ten (10) days after the ceremony.

 • After the County has registered the Marriage License, you may purchase copies of your Marriage Certificate (legal Proof of Marriage).
 The Registrar-Recorder/County Clerk will only automatically send you a marriage certificate if you pre-pay for these Certificates.